How to use skeleton files to provide default content for customer accounts

 - Log in to your reseller cPanel account.

-- Click Home Directory, select the Show Hidden Files (dotfiles) check box, and then click .
+- Select the Show Hidden Files (dotfiles) checkbox and click .

 - In the file listing pane, double-click the cpanel3-skel directory.